 This’s why preacher George Bowser decided to create new schools to meet that need.
 While he started several schools on his own, it was two of his protégés that created SwCC.

-While religious studies is still part of Southwestern education, two-year programs in the arts and sciences have also been added to the curriculum.
+While religious studies are still part of Southwestern education, two-year programs in the arts and sciences have also been added to the curriculum.

 An interesting fact about this campus is that it includes one of only 20 surviving roundhouses — octagonal-shaped houses designed for defense against Indian attacks — in the entire nation.